Glossary

 Then they explain what relief that party is seeking from the court.

 Include only those elements in your pleadings that are necessary to prove your claim(s).
-Pleadings are meant to be an outline, not a detailed explanation of yoru case.
+Pleadings are meant to be an outline, not a detailed explanation of your case.

 Statement of Claim

-A Statement of Claim is one of two type of Pleadings (see above).
+A Statement of Claim (Form 10) is one of two type of Pleadings (see above).
 The other is a Statement of Defence (see below).

 Only a Plaintiff (the person who has started the court case) will file a Statement of Claim.